meshula/LabRender/README.md

 ## Building

-LabRender requires GLEW.

-The LabModelLoader library requires GLEW and Assimp.

-The example program also requires GLFW, LabRender, and LabModelLoader.

-At the moment, the cmake scripts assume that they are installed in a directory named local, where local is a sister directory to the LabRender directory.
-That can be changed by modifying the "LOCAL_ROOT" variable in the root cmake script.
-This will be cleaned up in the future.

-One easy way to install the prerequisites is to use mkvfx, and run it in the directory containing the LabRender directory.

 Run cmake in the root directory picking the generator you wish to use.

-Currently, LabRender is tested on Windows 10, with VS2015 or greater.
+Currently, LabRender is tested on Windows 10, with VS2019 or greater.

 ## Copyright